LetspingLetsPing

 Why Vercel AI SDK + LetsPing is a good fit

 Vercel AI SDK makes it easy to build streaming, tool-using agents as route handlers.
 LetsPing adds a behavioral firewall and human-in-the-loop approvals so you keep the simple streamText interface and gain precise control over risky tools.
-If an agent hallucinates a destructive payload, Vercel Queues will deliver it—LetsPing intercepts before it touches your infra.
-Don't put an autonomous LLM payload into a queue without wrapping it in a deterministic firewall first.
+If an agent hallucinates a destructive payload, Vercel Queues will deliver it, and LetsPing intercepts before it touches your infrastructure.
+Do not put an autonomous LLM payload into a queue without wrapping it in a deterministic firewall first.

 Step 1 — Install adapters and SDK